copasi/ADAM.private/superADAM/REACT/README.txt

 3. Run the REACT docker image
-sudo docker run -d -p 31331:80 --name react thibauld/react
+sudo docker run -d -p 31331:80 --name react thibauld/react Note that you can pick an other port number than 31331

 4. Test that the REACT docker image is running correctly You can try to call the REACT docker container with the program api_call_test.rb located in the test directory:
 Example: ruby test/api_call_test.rb test/test1/REACT_Input_Example1.json 0.0.0.0 31331
 It should return you with an output json file

+5. Access the REACT docker web interface
+Direct your web browser to http://127.0.0.1:31331

-5. [optional] to stop and delete the container sudo docker kill react sudo docker rm react
+6. [optional] to stop and delete the container sudo docker kill react sudo docker rm react